php-imagine/Imagine/docs/usage/metadata.rst

 Exif Metadata Reader
 ++++++++++++++++++++

-Exif Metadata Reader give the same informations as the default metadata reader and adds informations provided by the Exif extension.
+Exif Metadata Reader gives the same base information as the default metadata reader and adds exif data provided by the Exif extension.

 .. note::